Part Three: Guidelines for Students

 2. Cheating on examinations

-- Taking an examination for another student
+- Taking an examination or completing an assignment for another student

 - Allowing one's own work to be copied and submitted by another student